gitReiko/bannerlord_europe_1100_eastern_expansion/README.md

 What does the mod add at this point:

-- many settlements
+- 9 cities, 24 castles, 38 villages
-- 3 kingdoms (Polatsk, Jatvingian, Volhynia)
+- 6 kingdoms (Galician, Jatvingian, Lithuanian, Polatsk, Volhynia, Samogitian)
-- 3 cultures (Kryvian, Jatvingian, Volhynia)
+- 4 cultures (Kryvian, Jatvingian, Volhynia, Lithuanian)
-- expand baltic culture (will be reworked to several cultures and kingdoms)

 My future plans

+- add Semigallian, Latgalian, Prussian, Aestian kingdoms
+- add Dregovian culture and further creation of Kyivan kingdom
 - add Galician kigdom (Peremyshl + Terebovlia principalities).
 - rework Baltic tribes to several cultures and kingdoms (Prussian, Lithuanian, Latvian, Aestian).
 Will be very pleased to get info about these cultures in Discord.
 - planned settlements and kingdoms can be seen on the map.
 The map is draft and may change a lot.